alexrfling/barchart/README.md

 <a name='updateSort' href='#updateSort'>#</a> _chart_.**updateSort**([_byName_[, _ascending_]])

-If _byName_ is truthy, sorts the bars in the widget by their associated `key` fields.
-If _byName_ is falsy and not `null`, sorts the bars in the widget by their associated `value` fields.
-Otherwise if _byName_ is `null`, the sorting of the bars in the widget doesn't change.
+If _byName_ is truthy, sorts the bars by their `key` fields.
+If _byName_ is falsy and not `null`, sorts the bars by their `value` fields.
+Otherwise if _byName_ is `null`, the sorting of the bars doesn't change.
-If _ascending_ is truthy, the bars in the widget are sorted in ascending order.
-If _ascending_ is falsy and not `null`, the bars in the widget are sorted in descending order.
-Otherwise if _ascending_ is `null`, the ordering of the bars in the widget doesn't change.
+If _ascending_ is truthy, the bars are sorted in ascending order.
+If _ascending_ is falsy and not `null`, the bars are sorted in descending order.
+Otherwise if _ascending_ is `null`, the ordering of the bars doesn't change.

 ### Example
 HTML element in the DOM: